 8. Tour Disney World's Monorail/Magic Kingdom Resorts (the Contemporary, Polynesian, or Grand Floridian).
 Park at one of the resorts, just tell the Security Host at the parking lot entrance that you're there to have a drink in their lounge.
 You can then ride the monorail between the resorts.
 Here are some ideas for these resorts:

 - Polynesian - The Lobby area and second floor above house the lounges, dining, and gift offerings.
-Or have a drink at the pool bar and watch Wishes and Electrical Water Pageant from the sandy beach.
+Or have a drink at Trader Joes or the pool bar and watch Wishes and Electrical Water Pageant from the sandy beach.

 - Grand Floridian - The Lobby area and second floor above house the lounges, dining, and gift offerings.
-Watch Wishes and Electrical Water Pageant from the sandy beach.
+Watch Wishes and Electrical Water Pageant from the sandy beach or marina.

 - Ride the shuttle boat from the Contemporary to the Wilderness Lodge and Fort Wilderness Campground.

 - Wilderness Lodge - Explore the fabulous lobby.
 The huge fireplace which extends many stories up through the open central lobby area has been constructed to simulate the strata of the Grand Canyon.
 You can go to each floor to see and read about that particular level.
-Each level looks just like what you'd see in the real Grand Canyon.
+Each level looks just like what you'd see in the real Grand Canyon (on a smaller scale!).
 There are also display cases on each floor with geologic items to see.

 10. Catch the "Ye Haa" Bob show, late evenings at the River Roost Lounge at Port Orleans Riverside Resort.
 "Ye Haa" Bob Jackson performs a very popular piano sing-along comedy show with lots of audience participation.